 Change DNS settings on Linux

-There may be times you need to change your server’s DNS settings, either because you find they’re misconfigured or because you want to use your own.
-Fortunately, there isn’t a lot of work involved in changing the DNS servers, just a quick edit in the right place.

-On Linux, the DNS servers the system uses for name resolution are defined in the file:

-Change DNS settings on Linux

 You might need to change your server’s DNS settings, either because you find that they are misconfigured or because you want to use your own.
 This article describes how to change your server’s DNS settings.

 On Linux, the DNS servers that the system uses for name resolution are defined